viveklingireddy/Prep/AWS/S3_and_Policies.md

 Organizations store larger data sets on S3
 We can host static websites on s3 called static web hoisting

+- Newly Directories buckets and new storage type openzone is addedd features.

 ### How to Create a bucket

 *Buckets naming shouldn't have underscores, camelcase, caps*, Should be 3-63 char.